Mungus-zz/WeatherApp/README.md

 # weatherapp
-Weather App initialized via Expo using react-native-svg, react-native-reanimated, react-native-paper
+Weather App initialized via Expo using react-native-paper & Lottie Files

 This is a weather application built with React Native and TypeScript.
 It uses the OpenWeatherMap API to fetch weather data based on the user's location.
 The application provides a detailed view of the current weather conditions, including temperature, weather description, and the chance of rain.